liamcollins/facebook_downloader_source/README.md

 4. Maybe some kind of open licensing agreement?
 5. Note about "as is" nature of software.
 6. Not necessary but would be a cool addition to actually download videos too.
+7. JIT debugging should be enabled.
+Also main window should close automatically when chrome is closed, not give ugly error.